Job Submission

 See the sbatch documentation for more information about command arguments.

-At a minimum, you would use these arguments:
+At a minimum, you would need to use these arguments when requesting an interactive session:

 Job status and monitoring